 The other half received this introduction, followed by the same statistics:

-When crime was framed as a wild beast, 74% of participants proposed catching and jailing criminals and enacting harsher enforcement laws.
+When the metaphor stated that crime was a wild beast, 74% of participants proposed catching and jailing criminals and enacting harsher enforcement laws.

 When it was framed as a virus, 56% of participants proposed tougher enforcement.
 These folks were more likely to propose investigating the root causes and treating the problem with social reform to inoculate the community, by eradicating poverty and improving education.

 You don’t need to extend your metaphor …

 In a second experiment, Thibodeau and Boroditsky made one change.
 Instead of developing an extended metaphor with vivid verbs like preying, lurking, infecting and plaguing, the researchers used a single, simple metaphor: